colinhacks/zod/README.md

 ```

-Note that the `array` passed to `path` is added to the current path of the object being `.superrefined`...
-IE in the example above Notice we didn't need to pass the full path from the schema root `["password","valueConfirmed"]` but just `["valueConfirmed"]`.
+Note that the `array` passed to `path` is added to the current path of the object being `.superRefine`'d...
+IE in the example above notice we didn't need to pass the full path from the schema root `["password","valueConfirmed"]` but just `["valueConfirmed"]`.
 This also works the same for number indexed arrays, targeting the correct array element that the `.superRefine` is running for and adds an issue to.

 If no `path` is passed the issue is regestered against the zod property being `.superRefine`'d.